rifaterdemsahin/cursor-poc-helper/cursor.md

 ---

-*This archive serves as a complete reference for the [PROJECT_TITLE] project, providing all necessary files for development, deployment, and maintenance.*
+*This archive serves as a complete reference for the S3 On-Premise Storage Implementation Guide project, providing all necessary documentation for enterprise implementation, strategic planning, and maintenance.*

 ---

-**Note**: This archive contains a proof of concept application with comprehensive documentation and automation tools for project archival.
+**Note**: This archive contains a comprehensive S3 on-premise storage implementation guide with OKRs, migration strategies, and automation tools for project archival.